wshu/how-to-make-an-inaccessible-website/README.md

-# How to make an inaccessible website
+# How To Make An Inaccessible Website

 Everyone is **different**.
 Everyone thinks and behaves **differently**.
 That's what makes us unique.
 Web accessibility is about making the web for everyone, being inclusive and providing access for all.